AlejandroOregel/configure-ad/README.md

 <img src="https://i.imgur.com/vnBLxeB.png" height="200%" width="200%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-On the next tab chances are you may never need this but for the sake of this lesson put a memorable password and hit next.
+On the next tab, you may never need this, but for the sake of this lesson, enter a memorable password and click Next.
 </p>
 <br />